atrusofthefuture/aoedelinux32/README.md

-# Development repository for Aoede Linux
+# Development repository for Aoede Linux 32-bit

 **Aoede Linux is an Arch Linux based audio engineering oriented distribution in the vein of the Ubuntu Studio, AV Linux, and KXStudio projects -- to name only a few of the inspirations for this project.**

 **The bulk of the modifications to the Arch-provided "archiso" releng (release engineering) scripts were taken from the Arch Wiki entry on [Professional Audio][1].**

+Note: This release is based on the derived work of the 32-bit Arch project archlinux32.org.
+It is not from the maintainers of the official Arch Linux project.
+For the 64-bit project see [Aoede Linux](https://github.com/atrusofthefuture/aoedelinux).

 ### PREREQUISITES:
 1. ~11GB hard drive space